My Big Fat Greek Wedding: Box office

 My Big Fat Greek Wedding became a sleeper hit and grew steadily from its limited release.
 Despite never hitting the number one spot for a box office weekend and being an independent film with a $5 million budget, it ultimately grossed over $368.7 million worldwide, becoming one of the top romantic films of the 21st century.
-It was the fifth highest-grossing film of 2002 in the United States and Canada, with USD$241,438,208, and the highest-grossing romantic comedy domestically in history.
-Domestically, it also held the record for the highest-grossing film never having been number one on the weekly North American box office charts until the 2016 release of the animated film Sing.
+It was the fifth highest-grossing film of 2002 in the United States and Canada, making USD$241,438,208, and the highest-grossing romantic comedy domestically in history.
+Domestically, it also held the record for the highest-grossing film never having been number one on the weekly North American box office charts, until the 2016 release of the animated film Sing.
 However, adjusted for inflation, the gross of My Big Fat Greek Wedding was still higher, equivalent to $ million in 2016.
 The film is among the most profitable of all time, with a 6150% return on an (also inflation-adjusted) cost of $6 million to produce.

-As of December 2003, the video sold 9.85 million copies earning a profit of over 164.8 million dollars.
+As of December 2003, the video sold 9.85 million copies earning a profit of over $164.8 million dollars.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 29 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.